htsx/CSC_400/code/README.md

  Follow these instructions to set up the virtual environment and install the necessary dependencies for this project.

 Prerequisites
 Make sure you have the following installed:

 Python 3.6 or higher
 pip (Python package manager)
 ## Step 1: Create a Virtual Environment

-Create the Virtual Environment: Open a terminal or command prompt and run the following command (you can choose any directory to create the virtual environment):
+Open a terminal or command prompt.

-On macOS/Linux:
+Navigate to the project folder where the reqs.txt file is located.

-python3 -m venv ~/myenv
+Run the following command to create a virtual environment: python3 -m venv venv

-On Windows:
-python -m venv C:\path\to\myenv
-This creates a virtual environment in the specified location (e.g., ~/myenv on macOS/Linux or C:\path\to\myenv on Windows).

-## Step 2: Activate the Virtual Environment

-On macOS/Linux:
-source ~/myenv/bin/activate
+Activate the virtual environment: #On macOS/Linux: source venv/bin/activate

-On Windows:
+On Windows: venv\Scripts\activate

-C:\path\to\myenv\Scripts\activate
-You’ll know the virtual environment is active when you see (myenv) in your terminal prompt.
+You’ll know the virtual environment is active when you see (venv) in your terminal prompt.

-## Step 3: Install Dependencies
+## Step 2: Install Dependencies
-Once the virtual environment is active, navigate to your project folder (where the requirements.txt file is located) and run the following command to install the required dependencies: pip install -r requirements.txt
+Once the virtual environment is active, run the following command to install the required dependencies: pip install -r requirements.txt
-This will install the following Python libraries listed in the requirements.txt file:

-pandas
-numpy
-matplotlib
-seaborn
-scikit-learn
-nltk
-beautifulsoup4
-vaderSentiment
-textblob
-flask (for the interactive dashboard) dash (for dashboard creation)
+This will install the following Python libraries: pandas numpy matplotlib seaborn scikit-learn nltk beautifulsoup4 vaderSentiment textblob flask (for the interactive dashboard) dash (for dashboard creation)

-## Step 4: Verify Installation
+## Step 3: Verify Installation
-To ensure all dependencies are installed correctly, you can run:
+To ensure all dependencies are installed correctly, you can run: pip list

-pip list
 You should see all the listed libraries in the output.

-## Step 5: Deactivate the Virtual Environment (If needed)
+## Step 4: Deactivate the Virtual Environment (If needed)
-When you’re done working, deactivate the virtual environment by running:
+When you’re done working, deactivate the virtual environment by running: deactivate

-bash
-Copy code
-deactivate